GTW Generation 15

 The GTW Generation 15 (GTW = "Gelenktriebwagen" or articulated railcar) is a suspended monorail train type operated by Wuppertaler Stadtwerke on the Wuppertal Schwebebahn since 2016.

 Technical specifications

 Each set consists of three sections.
 The trains have a length of 24 m, are 2.2 m wide, and are powered by four asynchronous motors.
 The car bodies are made of welded aluminium.

 Interior

 The trains have a capacity of 45 seated and 86 standing passengers, and are equipped with a wheelchair ramp and air conditioning.

 History

 31 sets were ordered in November 2011.
-The first set was unveiled in Wuppertal on November 14, 2016.
-On December 18, 2016, the first five trains entered service.
+The first set was unveiled in Wuppertal on 14 November 2016.
+On 18 December 2016, the first five trains entered service.